dtk/dtk-shell/README.md

 Pre-requisites
 ----------------------

-- Make sure you are using Ruby 1.8.7 , use following command to check<tt>ruby -v</tt>
+- Make sure you are using Ruby 1.8.7 , use following command to check ruby version <tt>ruby -v</tt>

 Git setup
 ----------------------